 As Spain's two premier cities, you can't go wrong whichever you choose.
-But if you had to elect one, which should it be, Madrid or Barcelona?
+But if you had to select one, which should it be: Madrid or Barcelona?

-But if you do have to choose, here's my breakdown of the pros and cons of each city.
+But if you do have to choose, here's a breakdown of the pros and cons of each city.

 01 of 13

 Barcelona is a much more touristy city than Madrid.
 And tourists bring prices up.
 It's not that Barcelona doesn't have cheap things to do, it's just that there are much more of them in Madrid.